Table Of Contents

 All sizes of organizations are making significant investments in cloud computing to take advantage of its benefits.
 You can see what that looks like here:

-16. 31% of enterprises spend over $12 million on public cloud services every year (Source: RightScale 2022)
+33% of organizations are spending over $12 million annually on public cloud services in 2025 (Source: Flexera)

-17. 54% of small and medium-sized businesses spend more than $1.2 million on the cloud (Source: RightScale)
+54% of SMBs spend more than $1.2 million on the cloud (Source: RightScale)

-RightScales’s findings also show a noteworthy increase in SMBs that spend more that $1.2 million annually compared to 38% two years ago.
+RightScales’s findings also show a noteworthy increase in SMBs that spend more than $1.2 million annually, compared to 38% two years ago.

 Also, IDC predicts SMBs will increase their cloud spend by 31% to support further adoption.

-Some 490 out of 1,000 respondents said their cloud costs were a little higher that where they should be while 110 reported cloud costs were way too high.
+Some 490 out of 1,000 respondents said their cloud costs were a little higher than they should be, while 110 reported that cloud costs were way too high.

 Some 58% of all respondents in the survey of 501 IT executives worldwide expect a slight increase in cloud spending.
 Some 13% of them expect a significant increase.
 Compare that to just 2% who expect a significant decrease and 10% who expect a slight decrease in their cloud spend.